City Health Liverpool 2019: “Learning from experience, planning for the future”

 Cities around the world are currently faced with substantial public health challenges including deprivation, inequalities, austerity, homelessness, substance use and a variety of vulnerable populations.

-Liverpool’s rich history includes pioneering in public health.
+Liverpool’s rich history includes pioneering actions in public health.
 The appointment of the first Medical Officer for Health (Dr William Henry Duncan) a Borough Engineer (James Newlands) and an Inspector of Nuisances (Thomas Fresh) forming a hugely influential public health partnership to address the city’s growing health needs, against the backdrop of rapid industrialisation and population growth, lead to significantly improved individual and community health and well-being.

 With the legacy of past achievements in mind the conference will examine:

 - What lessons for today can be learned from these and other historical public health innovations?

 - What makes for innovative and successful health and well-being partnerships in the modern era?

 - Who are the key actors – individuals and organisations – who can effect change?